xplenty/xplenty-api-doc-v2/sections/list-clusters.md

 ### Description
 This call returns a list of clusters that were created by users in your account.
-You can use this information to monitor and display your clusters and their statuses.
+You can use this information to monitor and display your clusters and their status.
-Optionally, you can use the input parameters to filter the cluster list so that it contains only clusters with a specific status, and to determine the order by which the list will be sorted.
+Optionally, you can supply the input parameters to filter the cluster list so that it contains only clusters with a specific status, and to determine the order by which the list will be sorted.

 The details returned for each cluster are: